ahmadrazacdx/QuickEats/README.md

 ## 📜 Overview

-**QuickEats** is a user-friendly food delivery application designed to provide servies like food ordering and parcel delivery.
+**QuickEats** is a user-friendly food delivery application designed to provide services like food ordering and parcel delivery.
 The application is built with Python and leverages the following technologies:

 - **Tkinter**: Provides the graphical user interface of applicationn.
 - **ttkbootstrap**: Modern version of Tkinter, that enhances the visual appeal of the application with modern, stylish components.